aws-containers/ecsworkshop/content/microservices/crystal/tabs/copilot.md

 ## Interacting with the crystal service

-Let's now check the status of the frontend service.
+Let's now check the status of the crystal service.

 Run: